spatie/myray.app/docs/getting-started/installation.md

 ## Install the Ray package

-You need to install a package for your specific language or framework to allow your project to talk with Ray.
-The steps to install the package will be different depending on the integration.
+Install a package for your language or framework to connect your project to Ray.

-Ray supports many languages and frameworks, including:

 <x-docs.integrations-featured />

 ## Sending your first dump

 To make sure everything is working properly, let's send a dump from your application to Ray.

-The `ray()` command differs slightly depending on the language, but for PHP, write the following function and run it in your application:
+The syntax varies slightly by language.
+Here's an example for PHP:

 ```php
 ray('Hello world!');